Latest Guidance for pet industry businesses

 These regulations replaced a number of existing pieces of legislation repealed at the end of 2018, providing a new single licensing regime for a number of animal licensing activities.

-The following activities now need to be licensed under the new regime:
+The following activities must be licensed under the regulations:

-- Providing or arranging for the provision of boarding for cats or dogs (including home boarding and day care)
+- Boarding for cats and/or dogs (including home boarding for dogs and dog day care)